The adverb: er

 voor telwoorden (for numerals)Hoeveel vitaminen neem jij?
 Ik neem er twee.
 (How many vitamins do you take?
 I take two.)

-+ worden (+ passive with worden)Er wordt met medicijnen behandeld.
-(Treatment is done with medication.)
++ worden (+ worden (passive))Er wordt met medicijnen behandeld.
+(People are treated with medicines.)

 Exceptions!

-1. If er is directly before the preposition, you attach er to the preposition (for example erop, erover, erin, erbij, etc.).
+1. If er comes right before the preposition, you write er attached to the preposition (for example erop, erover, erin, erbij, etc.).

 Exercise 1: Multiple choice